Performance Anomalies in Concurrent Data Structure Microbenchmarks: Background

-In this work, we evaluate the performance results across the three microbenchmarks and analyse the underlying subtleties in microbenchmark architectural design which lead to varying performance results on equivalent CSet data structures.
-An example of this is illustrated in Figure \ref{firstfig}(a) where microbenchmark experiments are performed on the lock-free BST by Natarajan et al.~\cite{natarajan}.
-The initial comparative throughput results are very different.
-We closely investigate the architectural designs of each microbenchmark in an attempt to better understand the cause of large performance gaps between microbenchmarks testing the same CSet data structure.
-We apply successive modifications to the microbenchmarks where required in an attempt to minimize the performance gap.
-This process is outlined step-by-step in Section \ref{comparison}.
 Experiments performed in this work execute on a dual socket, AMD EPYC 7662 processor with 256 logical cores and 256 GB of RAM.
-DRAM is equally divided between NUMA nodes.
-When running microbenchmark experiments, memory pages are interleaved across the system’s NUMA nodes (using the numactl command) to prevent bottlenecks.
-We use a scalable memory allocator (jemalloc~\cite{jemalloc}) to prevent memory allocation from becoming a constriction in experiments.
+DRAM is equally divided across two NUMA nodes.
+We use a scalable memory allocator, \textit{jemalloc}~\cite{jemalloc}, to prevent memory allocation bottlenecks.
 Each microbenchmark employs its own PRNG for generating random numbers during the experiment loop.
-This is discussed further with respect to each microbenchmark in the next section.
-We test key ranges between 2000 and 2 million keys using thread counts of up to 512 which gives an indication of the effects of oversubscribing the cores.
-All figures in Section \ref{comparison} in this work are displayed using a logarithmic y-axis in order to allow visual comparison between algorithms with large differences.
-Unless stated otherwise, all figures are generated from experiments that use a key range of 2 million.
+This is discussed further in Section \ref{comparison}.
+We test key ranges between 2000 and 2 million keys using thread counts of up to 512, which gives an indication of the effects of oversubscribing the cores.
+All figures in Sections \ref{comparison} and \ref{memrec} in this work are displayed using a logarithmic y-axis in order to allow visual comparison between algorithms with large differences.